Bleuje/variations-combinator/README.md

 ### Version without gamepad

-It should compile easily on windows and linux using this branch : https://github.com/Bleuje/variations-combinator/tree/nogamepad
+It should compile easily on windows and linux using the branch `nogamepad` : https://github.com/Bleuje/variations-combinator/tree/nogamepad

 ### Version with gamepad